francisldn/FOM-art-gallery/README.md

   - [Author](#author)
 ## Overview
 Users should be able to:
-- View the optimal layout for each page depending on their device's screen size - the layout is optimally configured for 2 screen sizes
+- View the optimal layout for each page depending on their device's screen size - the layout is optimally configured for multiple screen sizes
   - desktop: width - 1439px
   - tablet: width - 768px
   - mobile: width - 375px